VTUL/fcrepo4-ansible/readme.md

 You will need version 1.6+ of [Vagrant](https://vagrantup.com) installed on the local system.

-If you choose to use the `ansible` Vagrant provisioner (see below), a version of  [Ansible](https://ansible.com) at least 2.1+ must also be installed on the local system.
+A version of  [Ansible](https://ansible.com) at least 2.1+ must be installed on the local system.

 Ansible is easily installed via [Homebrew](http://brew.sh) on Mac OSX via the following command: